davotronic5000/PowerShell_Credential_Manager/README.md

 # PowerShell Credential Manager
 PowerShell Module to Read and Write Credentials from the Windows Credential Manager

+## Ongoing Development and Support
+I am no longer working on this project or PowerShell much at all.
+If anyone else wants to take a fork and continue supporting this project.
+I would be happy to link to that project from here to guide people in the right direction.

 ## Installation
 ###PowerShell Gallery Installation
 The module is available on the PowerShell Gallery: https://www.powershellgallery.com/packages/CredentialManager/1.0.0.